 The repositioned stairs in the new two-storey extension to the side of the house, creates a cleaner and more generous entrance hall.
 The stairwell is flooded with natural light thanks to a fully glazed external wall, bringing natural light into the middle of the house on all three levels.
 The timber and glass stairs was custom-designed to be as transparent and as refined as possible.

 A limited palette of materials and colours was used throughout with an emphasis on the careful detailing of the everyday elements of the project – the internal doors go to the ceiling, skirting boards and architraves are flush with the walls throughout and shadows gaps are used between all junctions.
 The result is calm and understated spaces, where the new additions and the original house seamlessly read as one.

-The original house had a BER (Building Energy Rating) of E1 (312.13 kWh/m2/yr).
+The original house had a BER (Building Energy Rating) of E1.
 Extensive sustainability measures were undertaken, along with a combination of careful detailing and careful execution on site: The ground floor, walls and roofs are insulated to a high standard, new triple glazed windows are installed throughout, underfloor heating is provided on all three levels and all space and water heating is provided by a new geothermal heat pump, eliminating the need for an oil or gas boiler.
 A centralised mechanical heat recovery ventilation system works in tandem with a strict airtightness regime.
-These combined measures have reduced the annual energy consumption of the house by 80%, giving the house the equivalent BER of A2, with an actual annual energy consumption of 42.24kWh/m2/yr.
+These combined measures have reduced the primary energy consumption of the house by 70%, giving the house the equivalent BER of B2.

 Completed in 2016